Where I am now — and how I got here

 Both products started as decks I would have made for a client and ended as software they could buy.
 That's the change I'm making.

-What I think this chapter is for: stop writing about systems someone else has to implement.
-Build the systems and let the writing be the documentation.
+What this chapter is for: stop writing about systems someone else has to implement.
+Build them, and let the writing be the documentation.

-If you want to talk about consulting, hiring, or just the work — jesse.bern@hey.com.
+If you want to talk about hiring or just the work — jesseb.06@gmail.com.